45an/Portfolio-website/README.md

-# Portfolio-website
+# Portfolio-website-Dynamic

-Hi this is first my Personal portfolio i have done for an assignment.
+Hi this is My Personal Portfolio Website Which interacts with HTMl, CSS & javaScript, i have done for an assignment.

 In the website its easy to navigate around and read about what i do and what project i have done.